 4. Do You Work Alone?

 We all get sick and go on holiday.
-Your accountant is no different but while he is on holiday what additional support is available if you have a question or need ad hoc help.
+Your accountant is no different but while they are on holiday what additional support is available if you have a question or need ad hoc help?
 An accountant who works from home is likely to be cheaper.
-But if you run a business that needs ongoing support you could find yourself unable to reach out to your chosen accountant when needed.
+But, if you run a business that needs ongoing support, you could find yourself unable to reach out to your chosen accountant when needed.

-If you do hire an accountant who works alone then keep in mind you are only getting one persons experience.
+If you do hire an accountant who works alone, then keep in mind you are only getting one persons experience.
 Accounting and tax is a very broad topic, with complicated rules and one person can only know so much.
 If you do feel you have complicated tax affairs then ask if your accountant works alongside tax specialists.
 That would broaden the expertise being offered so bear this in mind as questions to ask before hiring an accountant.

 5. What Sectors Do You Specialise In?